 In the New York Times recently: It’s Hard to Search for a Therapist of Color.
 These Websites Want to Change That

-We are hosting a Study Group in August focused on race
+We hosted a Study Group in August focused on race

 The Marin CAMFT Diversity Committee is excited to announce an opportunity for engagement, connection, and reflection this summer.
 Join us as we come together in a Study Group around the book Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor by Layla F. Saad.